sloh4137/obsidian-immich-memories/README.md

 - **Frontmatter-driven date**: Reads a date field (default `date`) and timezone field (default `timezone`) from the current note's frontmatter.
 - **Timezone-aware search**: Computes UTC `takenAfter`/`takenBefore` for the whole calendar day in the note's timezone using only `Intl.DateTimeFormat` (handles DST – e.g. `America/New_York` EST -5 vs EDT -4).
 - **Preview + collapsible gallery**: Single 160px preview on top, `<details>` section underneath with grid of thumbnails.
 Click any thumbnail or preview to open full-size viewer.
+Gallery thumbnails have rounded corners (8px) and grow slightly on hover (`scale(1.06)`) with a subtle shadow to indicate hover.
+- **Live-photo aware**: Immich links a still (HEIC/JPEG) to its motion video via `livePhotoVideoId`.
+The gallery filters out those MOV video components while keeping standalone videos.
+Fallback: if `livePhotoVideoId` is absent, a `*.HEIC/*.HEIF` + same-basename `*.MOV` pair (e.g. `IMG_1234.HEIC` + `IMG_1234.MOV`) is treated as live-photo and the MOV is dropped.
+- **HEIC high-quality JPEG in modal**: For `.heic/.heif` originals, the full-size modal loads Immich's `size=preview` JPEG (via `getPreviewUrl()`) instead of the raw HEIC, which renders better and is higher quality than the thumbnail.
+The JPEG preview is cached as the "fullsize" entry for HEIC.
 - **Modal viewer**: Keyboard (ArrowLeft/Right, Escape), click-to-next, and touch swipe navigation.
 Shows filename and taken date.
-Falls back to preview if original fails.
+Fallback chain on error: full/original → preview JPEG → thumbnail.
 - **Local filesystem cache**:
-  - **Asset cache**: Thumbnails and originals cached under `.obsidian/plugins/obsidian-immich-memories/cache/assets/` (or custom vault-relative folder).
+  - **Asset cache**: Thumbnails and originals (and JPEG previews for HEIC) cached under `.obsidian/plugins/obsidian-immich-memories/cache/assets/` (or custom vault-relative folder).
 LRU eviction based on configurable size in MB.
-  - **Date cache**: `date|timezone → assetIds[]` with `timeLastSearched`.
+  - **Date cache**: `date|timezone → assetIds[]` with `lastSearched`.
 Background cleanup evicts entries older than configurable retention days, plus hourly interval and size limit.
+Centralized in `getPhotosForDate()` so both the renderer and external plugins using the public API benefit from the same cache.
 - **Explicit error handling**: Connection failures, 401/403 auth errors, 404 endpoint-not-found (with guidance about base URL vs `/api` suffix and Immich v1.90+ requirement), 400 bad request, and 5xx server errors all show server URL, attempted endpoint/range, server response body, and troubleshooting checklist instead of generic "not found".
 - **Public API** for other plugins/scripts.